-At Fetterman & Associates, PA, we know how stressful it is to be involved in a slip and fall accident.
+At Fetterman & Associates, PA, we know how stressful it is to be involved in a slip-and-fall accident.
 If you have been injured in a slip and fall accident, we can help you gain compensation.
-When you need the 5 star rated Port St. Lucie slip and fall lawyer, our personal injury law team is ready to help.
+When you need the 5-star rated Port St. Lucie slip and fall lawyer, our personal injury law firm is ready to help.

 Do I Need a Port St. Lucie Lawyer for a Slip and Fall Accident?

 After a slip and fall, you may require the assistance of a lawyer to assess if your injuries were the result of someone else’s negligence.
 Contrary to other types of personal injury lawsuits, proving liability in a slip-and-fall case can be challenging.
 Everyone stumbles from time to time.
 On the other hand, slip and fall claims need evidence that the injury resulted from unreasonably hazardous conditions.